 Leucine is an important one, specifically, for athletes because it can help with muscle building and reducing breakdown, among other things.

-As mentioned above, nuts and seeds are great sources of anti-inflammatory omega 3 fatty acids.
-Also,
+As mentioned above, nuts and seeds are great sources of anti-inflammatory omega 3 essential fatty acids and a long lasting energy source.

 If you want to try making your own peanut butter, try this cinnamon salted peanut butter.
 So easy!